Snapchat/KeyDB-docs/docs/commands.md

 #### Returns:

-`OK` if the task was accepted successfully scheduled.
+`OK` if the task was accepted and successfully scheduled.

 #### Usage: